Elizabeth Carrington Morris: Life

 As a young woman, Morris participated in the courtship traditions of her time.
 She corresponded with and about suitors, including a brief courtship with John Stockton Littel, which her family discouraged due to their 11 year age difference.

 Following the death of Elizabeth Powel in 1829, Morris and her sister Margaretta inherited Morris Hall and converted part of it into a laboratory and library for their scientific pursuits.
 The sisters converted part of their home into a laboratory and library to support their lifelong scientific studies.
 Neither sister married, dedicating their lives to their families and studies.

 In 1850, the health of Morris’s mother Ann began to decline.
 As unmarried women, Margaretta and her sister Elizabeth were expected to care for their aging mother and other ill family members.
 In 1852 Morris’s brother Thomas developed tuberculosis and died in May of that year.
 Shortly thereafter, in January 1853, her mother died at the age of 86.

-On Friday, March 31, 1854, Morris’s home was targeted by arsonists.
+On March 31, 1854, Morris's home was targeted by arsonists.
 Someone threw a flaming object through the second floor window of their newly built barn causing irreparable damage.
-Exactly two weeks later, at almost exactly the same time, the arsonist returned and set fire to their stable.
-Morris was able to rescue the family’s cow, but the structure burned down entirely.
+Exactly two weeks later, at almost the same time, the arsonist returned and set fire to their stable.
+Morris was able to rescue the family's cow, but the structure burned down entirely.
 A local teen and volunteer firefighter named Andy was later arrested.
 It was believed Andy started the fires so he could then rush back and fight them.